siderakb/siderakb-website/docs/ergosnm/rev2.md

 #### Main PCBs

-Since the left and right PCB parts are identical, the following table only lists the quantities required for one half.
+Since the left and right PCB electronic parts are identical, the following table only lists the quantities required for one half.
 Please multiply by 2 when manufacturing both halves.

 :::note
 If you use PCBA service, you don't have to prepare and solder most or even all of the following parts yourself.